The Woman Behind The Anglophile Channel

 Marlise feels this is only the beginning for The Anglophile Channel.
 “We’re still a growing company”, says Boland, “our goals are long-term and varied.”
 The Anglophile Channel’s goal is to produce content that caters to a wide variety of Anglophile interests from fandom and romance to fashion and music.

-Most recently, Marlise sold her first Anglophile-themed movie, co-written with Producer/Writer Robin Bernheim (Netflix’s Princess Switch films.)
-It’s modern adaptation of Jane Austen’s Pride and Prejudice, and is currently in development with Brad Krevoy at Motion Picture Corporation of America.
+Marlise also has a second Anglophile-themed movie, a modern adaptation of Jane Austen’s Pride and Prejudice, currently in development with Brad Krevoy at Motion Picture Corporation of America.

-Marlise is also currently developing TAC’s first scripted comedy series, From Across The Pond, which follows a British Expat family to Los Angeles after they discover that they’ve inherited a rundown Hollywood motel and tourist company… and if Colin Firth should want to star in the series, Marlise wouldn’t say no.
+For The Anglophile Channel Marlise is currently developing TAC’s first scripted comedy series, From Across The Pond, which follows a British Expat family to Los Angeles after they discover that they’ve inherited a rundown Hollywood motel and tourist company… and if Colin Firth should want to star in the series, Marlise wouldn’t say no.

-Marlise lives in Los Angeles with her husband and co-producer, Paul Boland and their daughter, award-winning journalist Juliette Boland.
+Marlise lives in Los Angeles with her husband and co-producer, Paul Boland and their daughter, award-winning entertainment journalist Juliette Boland, a Freshman at USC’s School of Cinematic Arts.

 She enjoys afternoon tea, baking scones, and hanging out at Disneyland with her daughter.